barrabinfc/Dubins-Curves/README.rst

 This software finds the shortest paths between configurations for the Dubins' car [Dubins51]_, the forward only car-like vehicle with a constrained turning radius.
 A good description of the equations and basic strategies for doing this are described in section 15.3.1 `"Dubins Curves" <http://planning.cs.uiuc.edu/node821.html>`_ of the book "Planning Algorithms" [LaValle06]_.
 The approach used to find paths is based on the algebraic solutions published in [Shkel01]_.
 However, rather than using angular symmetries to improve performance, the simpler approach to test all possible solutions is used here.

-Compiled to WebAssembly to use on the web.
+Compiled to WebAssembly for use on the web.
-Very useful for organic animating from one point to another.
+Very useful for organic animation from point A to B, with orientation.

 Examples
 ========